vsanthanam/VSAlert/README.md

 ## Community Guidelines

 See the [code of conduct](https://code.vsanthanam.com/VSAlert/CODE_OF_CONDUCT.html) for detailed participation rules.
+Please report all violations to [talkto@vsanthanam.com](mailto:talkto@vsanthanam.com)